 - Use more water rather than more product if you’re finding the natural cleansers we use in our shampoo don’t foam up as much as you’re used to!

-- Treat the scalp with our naturally anti-fungal Balmonds Scalp Oil once a week if you’re struggling to curb a fungal infection.
+- Give your scalp a treat with our naturally anti-fungal Balmonds Scalp Oil once a week.

-- If you're treating a baby's cradle cap, apply Balmonds Chamomile Baby Oil to the scalp.
+- For a baby's cradle cap, apply Balmonds Bath & Body Oil to the scalp.
 Leave to soak in, then remove any flakes very gently with a fine-toothed comb.
 You can wash it out with our shampoo if desired, but it may not be necessary!

 - Remember your body works as a system: treat your whole self gently, not just your scalp, if you want to beat seborrheic dermatitis.
 Look at your diet, your stress levels, your sleep, and your own personal environmental, psychological and contact triggers.